 The proposed units are similar in scale and massing.
-The scheme proposes that the units have a finished floor level of 65.00m AOD and have a maximum ridge height below the consented 76.25m and 76.50m AOD in accordance with the parameter plan.
+The scheme proposes that the units have a maximum ridge height below the consented 76.25m and 76.50m AOD in accordance with the parameter plan.
 The buildings have hipped portal frames, keeping the eaves level and low, without presenting a gable end.
 The elevations have different material treatments across their length, breaking up the appearance of their mass which helps to further reduce their impact.